 Joshua Rozenberg is Britain's best-known commentator on the law.
-In 2012 he was included by The Times in its independently-judged list of the UK's 100 most influential lawyers, the only journalist to feature in the Times Law 100.
+In 2012, he was included by The Times in its independently judged list of the UK's 100 most influential lawyers, the only journalist to feature in The Times Law 100.

-A decade after he left the BBC, Joshua returned in 2010 to present the popular Radio 4 series Law in Action, a programme he had launched in 1984.
+A decade after he left the BBC, Joshua returned in 2010 to present the popular Radio 4 series Law in Action, a programme he had previously launched in 1984.
 Also in 2010, he also accepted an invitation to chair Halsbury's Law Exchange, an independent and politically neutral think-tank.

 Joshua was the BBC's legal correspondent for 15 years before moving in 2000 to The Daily Telegraph.
 He resigned as the newspaper's legal editor in the summer of 2007 but continued writing a weekly column until the end of 2008.
 In May 2010, he started writing a weekly commentary for the Guardian's online law page.
 He also writes a column twice a month for the Law Society Gazette.